attrigo/asapp/README.md

 In order to avoid wasting local machine resources it is recommended to stop all started Docker services once they are no longer necessary.

-* To stop all Docker service:
+* To stop the application:
     ```sh
     docker-compose down -v
     ```